dfelinto/blender-manual/manual/physics/fluid/domain.rst

       It is the simulation ending time (in seconds).

-.. admonition:: Start and end times have nothing to do with how many frames are baked
+.. tip:: Start and end times have nothing to do with how many frames are baked
-   :class: nicetip

    If you set *Start* time to 3.0, and *End* time to 4.0, you will simulate 1 second of fluid motion.
    That one second of fluid motion will be spread across however-many frames are set in the :guilabel:`Anim` panel